joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 - Easier audits and debugging.
 - The ability to replay history and learn from it.

-It’s not just good software — it’s organizational memory.
+It's not just good software — it's organizational memory.

 ## The Shift in Thinking

-When you stop asking, "What’s the state of things right now?" and start asking,
+When you stop asking, "What's the state of things right now?" and start asking,

 > What happened to get us here?